Independence Day (Ghana): Celebration history

-The Independence Day was celebrated for the first time outside Accra in Tamale and Kumasi.
-In 1957, the independence celebrations were attended by Martin Luther King Jr., President of the Southern Christian Leadership Conference.
-The Bagad Lann Bihoue of the French Navy took part in the 60th anniversary celebrations.
+Independence Day was celebrated for the first time outside Accra in Tamale and Kumasi.
+In 1957, the independence celebrations were attended by Martin Luther King Jr., president of the Southern Christian Leadership Conference.
+The Bagad Lann Bihoue of the French Navy took part in the 60th-anniversary celebrations.

 Parade

 Black Star Square is a site for Ghana's Independence Day parade, particularly the Trooping of the Colour aspect derived from the British era.
 A notable parade was the Golden Jubilee (celebrated the 50th anniversary of independence), which was led by President John Kufuor.
 In 1961, Queen Elizabeth II, who until the year before was the Queen of Ghana, attended the parade as the British sovereign and took part in the inspection tour with President Nkrumah.